 Gluten-free, nut-free, vegetarian- and vegan-friendly, low-carb, and non-GMO, these organic black chia seeds will be an omega-3, protein, and fiber-rich addition to any pantry, compatible with any dietary or allergy restrictions.
 Chia seeds can serve as an excellent kitchen staple with multiple, versatile uses.
 You can sprinkle them over yogurts and salads and the like, mix them in with granolas and oatmeal, and bake them into items like bread and muffins to add some nutrients and give them a slight crunch.
 You can even substitute a mix of these chia seeds and water for eggs in just about any meal; blend 1 tablespoon of chia seeds with 3 tablespoons of water and let it sit for 5 minutes.
 Their flavor is notably neutral, so you can mix them in with just about any drink, smoothie, or other food without clashing with or overpowering its taste.
 They also add a nice texture to the food.
 This 2-pound bulk container provides you with enough chia seeds to keep you well supplied for a good long while.

-BetterBody Foods Organic Chia Seeds with Omega-3, Non-GMO, Gluten Free, Keto Diet Friendly, Vegan, Good Source of Fiber, Add to Smoothies, 2 lbs, 32 Oz
+BetterBody Foods Organic Chia Seeds with Omega-3, Non-GMO, Gluten Free, Keto Diet Friendly, Vegan, Good Source of Fiber, 2 lbs, 32 Oz

 A 2-pound bulk container of protein-rich and fiber-rich organic black chia seeds.

 Best Small Package: Nutiva Organic Black Chia Seeds